BigDataIA-Spring2023-Team-01/WaveHands/README.md

 ``````````````````````````````````````````````````````````````````````````
     git clone https://github.com/BigDataIA-Spring2023-Team-01/SignIt.git
 ``````````````````````````````````````````````````````````````````````````
-4.Now we need to run the following command which will download the dataset from kaggle that we are using to generate the sign language videos.
+4. Now we need to run the following command which will download the dataset from kaggle that we are using to generate the sign language videos.

 ``````````````````````````
 python3 db_metadata.py